netgen/NetgenRemoteMediaBundle/docs/FRONTEND.md

 ## Development build

 Assets can also be built in dev mode (non uglified and non minified).
-This is not normally needed, but is usefull in some legacy eZ applications where assets are handled with assetic and handling fails because uglifyjs cannot process production build.
+This is not normally needed, but is usefull in some legacy applications where assets are handled with assetic and handling fails because uglifyjs cannot process production build.

 You need to be positioned in frontend directory: